Cluck and Peck: All About Chickens

 Ask yourself: how many chickens do I want… and how many will I probably have in six months?

-1 square metre per chicken inside the coop
+• 1 m² per chicken inside the coop

-2+ square metres per bird in the run
+• 2+ m² per bird in the run

-If you're tight on space but plan to free-range during the day, you can afford to go a bit smaller.
-If your hens are confined all day, give them plenty of room to stretch and scratch.
+If you're tight on space but plan to free-range, you can go smaller.
+If your hens are confined all day, give them room to stretch and scratch.

 Considering Local Climate (e.g. Melbourne vs Darwin)

-Hot & humid (Darwin, Brisbane): Focus on open-air ventilation, wide mesh panels, shade roofing
+• Hot & humid (Darwin, Brisbane): Open-air ventilation, wide mesh panels, shade roofing

-Cooler zones (Melbourne, Hobart): Insulation, solid walls, and protection from wind/rain matter more
+• Cooler zones (Melbourne, Hobart): Insulation, solid walls, wind/rain protection

-Arid regions (Alice Springs, Broken Hill): You’ll want reflective roofing and deep shade to combat intense sun
+• Arid regions (Alice Springs, Broken Hill): Reflective roofing and deep shade

 Maintenance — Ease vs Upfront Cost

-No rot, mold, or mites hiding in corners
+• No rot, mold, or mites in corners

 Budget Planning for Long-Term Value

-Here’s a smart strategy: decide how long you plan to keep chickens, then break down the cost over time.
+Decide how long you plan to keep chickens, then break down cost over time.

 Tips for Maximizing Metal Coop Lifespan

-Buying a quality metal coop is only half the journey — keeping it in peak shape for years is where the real win lies.
-The good news?
-Metal coops are already lower maintenance than wood, but a few simple habits can extend their lifespan from good to legendary.
+Buying a quality metal coop is half the journey — keeping it in peak shape extends its life from good to legendary.

 Regular Maintenance (Rust Prevention)